South Jersey Employment Lawyers

 - Wrongful Termination: Although New Jersey is an “at will” employment state – whereby employment can be terminated at an employer’s discretion – exceptions do exist.
 Any employee who can demonstrate that they were fired for discriminatory or retaliatory reasons, or were fired in violation of a preexisting employment contract, may have grounds to sue.

-South Jersey Employment Lawyers at Sidney L. Gold & Associates Focus Exclusively on Representing Employees and Employers
+Cherry Hill Employment Lawyers at Sidney L. Gold & Associates Focus Exclusively on Representing Employees and Employers

 South Jersey employment lawyers at Sidney L. Gold & Associates successfully represent clients in complex issues in employment law.
 Contact us today at 215-569-1999 or submit an inquiry online for all of your New Jersey employment litigation needs.

-Representing clients throughout South Jersey including the communities of Cherry Hill, Atlantic County, Burlington County, Camden County, Cumberland County and Salem County.
+From our office in Pennsauken, we represent clients throughout South Jersey including the communities of Cherry Hill, Atlantic County, Burlington County, Camden County, Cumberland County and Salem County.
 Also serving residents of Pennsylvania including but not limited to the communities of Bucks County, Chester County, Delaware County, Lehigh County, Montgomery County and Northampton County.